The Sustainable Development Goals

 The Sustainable Development Goals (SDGs) were adopted in 2015 by the 193 United Nations (UN) member states.
 There are 17 goals which address economic, environmental and social impacts, and are designed to form a blueprint for good growth, nationally and internationally, by 2030.
 They’re underpinned by 169 targets to help define progress.

 The SDGs apply to both developed and developing countries, and governments expect business to help achieve the goals, which are expected to frame the agendas and policies of member states until 2030.
-Governments are also likely to want to measure and monitor the effectiveness of their interventions, so business will need to be aware of national ambitions and how they contribute to them.
+As part of Agenda 2030, all 193 UN member states are required to produce at least one Voluntary National Review, measuring and monitoring the effectiveness of their interventions, so businesses will need to be aware of national ambitions and how they contribute to them.

 Our SDG prioritisation matrix